 Here is a list of the cast of characters in my life:

-Barb: She is a classroom supervisor.
+She is a classroom supervisor.
 Theoretically she will transition to a new role in the school.
 However, the administration said this would occur months ago.
 My boss said when it happens I will take over for her.
+She left in November 2016.
+I replaced her as Classroom Supervisor.
+In July she returned as a Behavior Assistant.

 Ginny: She is both a special education teacher and Board Certified Behavior Analyst (BCBA).
 She is the lead BCBA and one of my closest friends.
 Other than Claire, she knows the most about my mental illness history.
 She knows the most about my current struggles.
 She wouldn’t count me as even a good friend because she has many close friends from the previous places she lived.
-Most of the time, I can accept that.
+Most of the time, I can accept that because I know she cares about me.

-Heather: She is working toward a Masters degree in behavior analysis and her BCBA certification.
+She is working toward a Masters degree in behavior analysis and her BCBA certification.
 She is creative and enjoys crafts.
 So, people often ask her to make things for work like visuals for the students.
+She earned her BCBA certification and moved for a new job.

 Iris: She is the occupational therapist.
 She is hilarious and can always make me laugh.
 She is one of the people I go out to lunch with every Wednesday.

-Mark: He is a paraprofessional like me.
+He is a paraprofessional like me.
 He lied about babysitting Gage at home.
 However, he is invaluable because he is tall and strong.
+As of February 2017, he became a Classroom Supervisor like me.

 Adam: He is a high school student.
 His diagnosis is autism, but that is wrong.
 He was typical until around age 10.
 Autism doesn’t just appear in a 10 year old.
 We believe he had a traumatic brain injury because older IQ tests place him in the average intelligence range but recent ones indicate he is intellectually disabled.
 Therefore, something caused a dramatic decrease in IQ.
 However, he was adopted and there are no ER visits in his record.